The Meaning of Life: Why Ask Why?

-Well, the problem these days isn’t that nobody has answers to the meaning of life.
+Well, something we noticed very quickly: the problem these days isn’t that nobody has answers to the meaning of life.

 The problem today seems to be that everyone has floods of answers to the meaning of life.
 They range from the classic to the newfangled, the universal to the custom-tailored, the simple to the absurdly complex.
 Everyone seems to have their favorites.

 But in this environment, the issue at this point becomes not finding answers, but sorting through the avalanche of answers that already exist, digesting them, and putting them in some kind of order.

 That can be a bit overwhelming.